-There is nothing worse than facing a brick wall when you are researching your ancestors.
-Here I will give you the top 10 tips that will help you when it comes to breaking down brick walls.
+Hit a brick wall in your genealogy research?
+Frustrating right?
+Well, here I want to give you my top 10 tips that will help you when it comes to breaking down brick walls.
 These tips will help you overcome them and show you how to carry on finding out about your family history.

 Please note that during our research there will come a time when we will face a brick wall.
 It is just one of those things that all genealogists will encounter.
 But rather than accept defeat you can use these tips to break them down and find out more about your ancestors.